 But what can I study?

-You could join a full-time programme.
+You could join a full-time programme to either gain a qualification in your current position, or to retrain in a new industry.
 This gives you the chance to choose from our full range of technical and professional qualifications.
 This normally involves three days of College attendance per week, and you will likely be studying alongside other adults as well as young people who have joined us at the start of their careers.